 As a parent, teaching healthy eating habits can be difficult.
 Our lives become so busy; it is just easier to opt for fast food or processed products.
 However, the only way your children will learn to eat healthy is by doing so at home.

-Try to incorporate fiber and protein into each meal.
+Try to incorporate fibre and protein into each meal.
 Encourage children to snack on veggies and fresh fruit.
-If junk food is not available, they cannot eat it, so keep it out of the house.
+If unhealthy food is not available, they cannot eat it, so keep it out of the house.

 Most young people spend a tremendous amount of time sitting – in the classroom, at their computer, watching television.
 There is no need to join a gym.
 Simply introduce exercise into their daily routine.
 An evening walk, bike riding, gardening, any activity done outdoors can provide the exercise necessary to keep the body healthy.